RobinTT69/e-z-screenshot-linux/README.md

 # Dependencies

-- Python
+- Python - for running the script
 - flameshot - for taking screenshots (primary screenshot tool)
 - grim - for taking screenshots (secondary screenshot tool if flameshot is broken)
 - slurp - for selecting screen areas
 - requests - for making HTTP requests
 - xclip - for managing clipboard content on x11 systems

-## Install requests with pip
+### Install requests with pip (python should be installed prior to this)
 ```bash
 pip install requests
 ```